 Understanding Business Processes

-A business process simply refers to activities that employees perform on a day-to-day basis that when completed, result in the accomplishment of some organizational goal.
+A business process simply refers to activities that employees perform on a day-to-day basis that, when completed, result in the accomplishment of some organizational objective.

-- It is best to think of a business process as being a picture of workflow with a beginning, middle, and an end.
+- It is best to think of a business process as being a flow of tasks with a beginning, middle, and an end.
 This process will often cross between departments in a large organization.

 - An example of a business process would be organizational expense claims by employees.
-If an employee is required to spend personal money for a work related function, there is a set business process, characterized by a series of steps, that must occur before an employee is reimbursed for expenses.
+If an employee is required to spend personal money for a work-related function, there must be a set business process, characterized by a series of steps, that must occur before an employee is reimbursed for their expenses.

 - An additional example of a business process would be hiring and paying personnel.

-- Primary business processes are the essential processes that an organization undergoes to accomplish whatever its mission is.
-These processes make up the so-called "value chain" whereby every step in the process adds value, and the process completes with the creation of the businesses key product or service.
-For example, if the business being analyzed is a car repair shop, the primary process would be the diagnosis and repair of customer's vehicles.
+The essential processes that an organization undertakes to accomplish whatever its mission might be.
+These processes make up the so-called “value chain” whereby every step in the process adds value, and the process comes to a close with the creation of the business’ key product or service.
+For example, if the business being analyzed is a car repair shop, the primary process would be the diagnosis and repair of customers’ vehicles.

-- Secondary business processes refer processes that support the primary process.
+Support business processes refer to processes that support the primary process.
 These could include processes for hiring and paying employees or processes for purchasing goods and services.

 Continuous Process Improvement – Business Process Analysis